koskath/arete2/course_content/SC/final_md_files/Lecture5/lecture_5_slide_41_img_1.md

+# The image 1 in slide 41 of lecture 5 contains:
 The image is divided into two main sections.
 At the top, a blue rectangular banner features text in white capital letters: "INVENTORY MANAGEMENT TECHNIQUES THAT YOU NEED TO KNOW."

 On the left side, there are six labeled rectangular panels stacked vertically, each with a yellow-orange hexagonal icon on their left.
 Each panel lists a different inventory management technique, with specific icons: